-Note: In these minutes "URC" refers to the University Review Committee at Illinois State University; "Caucus" refers to the Faculty Caucus of the Academic Senate at Illinois State University; "ASPT" refers to appointment, salary, promotion, and tenure policies of Illinois State University; "ASPT Policies" refers to Faculty Appointment, Salary, Promotion, and Tenure Policies effective January 1, 2017, Illinois State University; "CFSC" refers to college faculty status committee as provided for in ASPT Policies of Illinois State University; "DFSC" refers to department faculty status committee as provided for in ASPT Policies of Illinois State University; "CFSC" refers to department faculty status committee as provided for in ASPT Policies of Illinois State University; "CAST" refers to school faculty status committee as provided for in ASPT Policies of Illinois State University; "CAST" refers to the College of Applied Science and Technology at Illinois State University; "CAS" refers to the College of Arts and Sciences at Illinois State University; "Mennonite" refers to Mennonite College of Nursing at Illinois State University; and "ad hoc equity review committee" refers to the Ad Hoc Committee for ASPT Equity Review established by the Faculty Caucus of the Academic Senate at Illinois State University.
+Note: In these minutes "URC" refers to the University Review Committee at Illinois State University; "Caucus" refers to the Faculty Caucus of the Academic Senate at Illinois State University; "ASPT" refers to appointment, salary, promotion, and tenure policies of Illinois State University; "ASPT Policies" refers to Faculty Appointment, Salary, Promotion, and Tenure Policies effective January 1, 2017, Illinois State University; "CFSC" refers to college faculty status committee as provided for in ASPT Policies of Illinois State University; "DFSC" refers to department faculty status committee as provided for in ASPT Policies of Illinois State University; "CFSC" refers to department faculty status committee as provided for in ASPT Policies of Illinois State University; "CAST" refers to school faculty status committee as provided for in ASPT Policies of Illinois State University; "CAST" refers to the College of Applied Science and Technology at Illinois State University; "CAS" refers to the College of Arts and Sciences at Illinois State University; and "ad hoc equity review committee" and "equity review committee" refer to the Ad Hoc Committee for ASPT Equity Review established by the Faculty Caucus of the Academic Senate at Illinois State University.
 Any references in these minutes to "DFSC" refer to both DFSC and SFSC, and any references to "department" refer to both department and school.